lcc2207/scalr-jenkins-ansible/README.md

   (in this example the variable name is $jenkins_demo)

 # Scalr script
-the **scalr-jenkins.sh** is the script that needs to be added to Scalr Scripts
+The **scalr-jenkins.sh** is the script that needs to be added to Scalr Scripts

 # vars.yml - contents
 ```yaml